LOUISVILLE ANZEIGER

 Dear brother-in-law and sister,

 Because I now have the opportunity I write to you how it goes with me in this soldier life.
-We marched 14 days through the state of Tennessee one moment up hill the next downhill, and because we had to sleep in the open with still little to eat or drink, we soldiers were soon broken down.
-And where we arrived on 6 April at the Tennessee River we heard a frightening thunder of cannons that boomed one after the other all day Sunday, and we immediately received orders to march forward and about 9 o’clock at night arrived on the battlefield, now we had to stand the whole night in the rain until 4 o’clock in the morning.
-Then we marched toward the enemy then a [illegible word] battle occurred.
+We marched 14 days through the state of Tennessee, one moment up hill the next down the hill, and because we had to sleep in the open with still little to eat or drink, we soldiers were soon broken down.
+And where we arrived on 6 April at the Tennessee River we heard a frightening thunder of cannons that boomed one after the other all day Sunday, and we immediately received orders to advance, and about 9 o’clock at night we arrived on the battlefield.
+We had to stand in the rain the whole night until 4 o’clock in the morning.
+Then we marched toward the enemy and soon a [illegible word] battle occurred.
 We had to stand in the fire from 4 in the morning until 5 in the evening when they retreated.
 The next day I inspected the battlefield and buried the dead, which appeared dreadful and wretched, some without heads and others without limbs.

 The number of dead is supposed to amount to 25,000.
-Dear brother in law and sister I send to you 20 dollars with our Sutler as soon as he comes to Louisville.
-So you must look closely in the newspaper to see your name Wilhelm Schulte.
-We come into another battle soon.
+Dear brother in law and sister I will send to you 20 dollars through our Sutler as soon as he goes to Louisville.
+So you must look closely in the newspaper to see your name, Wilhelm Schulte.
+We will have another battle soon.
 Write me again on account of the money.
 My address is Josph Maas, 6th Ky Regiment.
 G Company.
 Pittsburg Landing, Tennessee.

 Farewell until we see each other again.

-------Letter provided by Elizabeth Boone, translated by Joseph R. Reinhart
+------Letter courtesy of Elizabeth Boone, translated by Joseph R. Reinhart

 NOTE